longle0702/resnet-d-medical/README.md

 The model achieved high accuracy across different dataset splits, with the 80/20 split yielding the best results.<br>By using model improvements like advanced learning rate and data augmentation, the model shows a significant improvement with 20% data augmented.

 ## References
-Please refer to our report for a complete list of references
+Please refer to our report for a complete list of references.